joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 The rat from the previous section had thin skin; hence the -1.
 The humanoid would have average.
 And a whale would have thick skin, which means a human has to work extra hard to subdue or kill a whale.

 Let's talk about the idea of a humanoid going against a whale.
-The whale would be easy to hit, effectively 0 challenge level, unless there were modifiers for being underwater.
+The whale would be easy to hit, effectively a difficulty of "Done!", unless there were modifiers for being underwater.
 With that said, if a humanoid threw jabs at the whale, chances are they wouldn't be felt as injuries by the whale unless there were critical rolls involved; a punch that irritates an old wound and the whale dies from internal bleeding might happen:

 |Description |Effect |
 |:-----------|:------|